 The Somali perception of mental health is binary; one is mad (waali) or not mad.
 The concept of a spectrum of mental illness and health simply does not exist.
-Once an individual is labelled as having a mental illness, the illness – and indeed the associated stigma – is considered permanent and irreversible.
-As a result, stigma is deeply rooted and all pervasive.
+Once an individual is labeled as having a mental illness, the illness – and indeed the associated stigma – is considered permanent and irreversible.
+As a result, stigma is deeply rooted and all-pervasive.
 Patients and their families face negative attitudes and physical harm from society, leaving many socially isolated and vulnerable.

 History of psychiatric services